idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 Wait until it says "Successfully installed"
 Close the black window

+STEP 5:
+RUN THE SIMULATOR!

+METHOD A: DOUBLE-CLICK (EASIEST)
-STEP 5: RUN THE SIMULATOR!METHOD A: DOUBLE-CLICK (EASIEST)Open the folder: Johnny55-Simulator
+Open the folder: Johnny55-Simulator
 Double-click this file:

 UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py

 A black window with glowing text opens → YOU’RE IN!

-METHOD B: IF DOUBLE-CLICK DOESN’T WORKPress Windows Key + R
+METHOD B: IF DOUBLE-CLICK DOESN’T WORK
+Press Windows Key + R
 Type: cmd → press Enter
 Copy and paste these 2 lines (one at a time):